tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 # Compact normal forms

 To overcome this, [compact normal forms][cnf] were introduced in GHC 8.2.
-The idea is dispense with the specialised binary representation and to send the pointer representation through the network.
+The idea is to dispense with the specialised binary representation and to send the pointer representation through the network.

 Of course, this only works if the service in implemented in Haskell